 Composite right-/left-handed (CRLH) metamaterials are structures that exhibit simultaneous negative permittivity and permeability over a finite BW resulting in left-handed transmission within this band, in addition to the natural double-positive and right-handed characteristics far from it.
-These structures can be built using low-loss and high-power waveguides operating near the cutoff frequency of their dominant mode and periodically loaded with stubs having a lower cutoff.
-In order to optimize the design of the stubs, we developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-section for each.
-This, in turn, permitted a systematic design of several CRLH components with enhanced performance such as backward-to-forward scanning leaky wave antennas and backward wave couplers.
+These structures can be built using low-loss and high-power waveguide structures operating near their dominant mode cutoff and periodically loaded with stubs having a lower cutoff frequency.
+In order to optimize the design of the stubs, I developed a general form of asymptotic corrugation boundary conditions (ACBCs) that can be applied to any interface between two materials with arbitrary cross-sections.
+This, in turn, permitted a systematic design of several CRLH components with enhanced performance such as backward-to-forward leaky wave antennas with a wide beam-scanning range.

-Numerical codes were developed using FDTD, FEM, and MOM methods to analyze several RF circuits and EM scattering problems based on FDTD, FEM, and MOM methods.
+In this project, I developed several GUI tools to analyze various RF circuits and EM scattering problems based on FDTD, FEM, and MOM methods.
 All programs were written in Matlab and were validated by comparing the results mutually and to analytical solutions of standard problems.
-Further improvements in terms of speed, memory utilization efficiency, and post-processing capabilities were implemented later during my PhD.
+Further improvements in terms of speed, memory efficiency, and post-processing capabilities were implemented later during my PhD.

-Low Power Implantable Pressure Sensor IC for Non-Invasive Biomedical Applications
+Low-power Implantable Pressure Sensor for Biomedical Applications, 2010-2011

-This was a senior project sponsored by Si-Ware Systems and it involved six students, including myself, in fulfillment of our B.S. degree requirements.
-The entire chip was designed from system-level to layout using a standard 130 nm CMOS technology.
-I was responsible for the energy harvesting unit which included a 1.8V Low Drop-Out (LDO) regulator, a 1.2V bandgap reference, an RF rectifier, an off-chip antenna, and a backscattering communication module.
-I also engaged in regular discussions with the group members on the design of other analog blocks.
+This was my senior-year project and I worked on it with five other students.
+We designed the entire chip from system-level to layout using a standard 130 nm CMOS process.
+I was responsible for the energy harvesting unit which included a 1.8V LDO regulator, a 1.2V bandgap reference, an RF rectifier, an off-chip antenna, and a backscattering communication module.
+I also engaged in regular discussions with the group members on the design of all other analog blocks.
 This project was sponsored by Si-Ware Systems, a fabless semiconductor company in Egypt.